malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 * In order to avoid re-selecting that same achieved goal soon after leaving it, we may need to incorporate some sort of boredom measure, such as preferring selection of goals with less certainty.

 ### Relevance of Target Rewards and Costs
 For the controller's choice of goal, how relevant is measuring the expected target's rewards and costs?
 The answer lies in whether the controller emits those values.
 For target reward, the controller provides those to the target in order to encourage the target to learn to achieve the goal.
 There is no benefit in incorporating that into the cost model of a goal.

 The target cost, however, is a factor of the environment and the target itself.
 The controller does not consider that target cost in any other way.
 Thus consideration of target cost within calculation of goal value appears to be sensible.

+### Learning goal indication
+The target will need to learn the meaning of goal indicators.
+Initially it won't even know that the "goal indicator" indicates a goal.
+Ideally, we would first train the target to understand the concept of goals via some in-built memory and modelling capability within the target.
+But in the absence of that capability, we will need to use frequent preemptive or posthoc rewards and depend on the RL algorithm to do gradient descent.

+So we will need to initially set goals that the target will bump into by accident, in order that it can build up an association between goal indicators and the need to move towards them.

 ### Exploitation vs exploration trade-off
 The expectation of long term benefit from exploration vs preference for short term gain will be a tuning parameter.
 It could be dynamically adjusted by the controller as it observes results over time, but this still requires an _a priori_ expectation of ideal frequency of rewards.
 So it's the same problem in a different guise, and we'll need to look deeper to decide which representation is easier to work with.